Arcadia Exhibitions Website

 The Harrison and Rosedale Galleries focus on exhibitions that present cross-disciplinary efforts between the campus art community and other university departments, as well as with other academic institutions, both local and international.

 The Judith Taylor Gallery in the Landman Library presents exhibitions generated by Arcadia students.

 Activities sponsored by the ARC Exhibition Program include artist lectures, panel discussions, gallery talks, and live performances.
 For more information, call 215-572-2629.

 Student clubs and organizations should use the copy machine in the Office of Student Engagement in the Commons.
 Clubs and organizations requiring more than 100 copies of any material are requested to use the Print Shop on campus.

-Additionally, any copy or print requests can be hand delivered to the Mail & Print Shop next to the campus bookstore or emailed to email@example.com.
+Additionally, copy or print requests can be hand delivered to the Mail & Print Shop in the lower level of the Dining Complex next to the Campus Store or emailed to email@example.com.
 Print services include: copying, printing, scanning, folding, binding, laminating, and large format printing.